 If we are found to infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 We could be forced, including by court order, to cease commercializing the infringing technology or product.
 In addition, we could be found liable for monetary damages, including treble damages and attorneys' fees if we are found to have willfully infringed a patent.
-Further, we are obliged under the Supply and License Agreement with Mayne Pharma to indemnify it with respect to any claims, losses, damages or expenses arising from the research, development, or commercialization of SUBA-Itraconazole and any actual or alleged infringement of third party intellectual property rights.
 A finding of infringement could prevent us from commercializing our product candidates or force us to cease some of our business operations, which could materially harm our business.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impact on our business.